Mawla: Ghadir Khumm

-The word "Mawla" is regarded as a considerable word in the Ghadir Khumm event (regarding the sentence which was declared by the Islamic prophet Muhammad in Islam about Ali, when he said: "For whoever I am his mawla, 'Ali is his mawla.").
-There have been mentioned meanings for this use of the word "mawla", including leader, administrator, friend, Lord, owner, master, slave, follower, helper, one who has more right in something, wali, an ally, etc. Shias argue that in the context of the sermon (Ghadir Khumm), Muhammad intended that the word "mawla" to be taken as "leader".
+The word "Moula" is regarded as a considerable word in the Ghadir Khumm event (regarding the sentence which was declared by the Islamic prophet Muhammad in Islam about Ali, when he said: "For whoever I am his moula, 'Ali is his moula.").
+There have been mentioned meanings for this use of the word "moula", including leader, administrator, Lord, owner, master, follower, one who has more right in something, wali, an ally, etc. Shias argue that in the context of the sermon (Ghadir Khumm), intended that the word "moula" to be taken as "leader".
 They therefore see this to be the official designation of Ali as the prophet's successor.